 Brisbane’s international student enrolments have now increased to 78,000 annually, because of the city’s world-class educational institutions and the attraction of Brisbane’s easy-going lifestyle and amazing nature by the beach!

-Is Brisbane good for international students?
+Is Brisbane a good place for international students?

 Brisbane is a very diverse city, with around 33% of residents born outside Australia and 20% speaking a language other than English at home.
 This makes Brisbane an exceptionally inclusive city, where international students will feel right at home.